ya-appleinfra/macadminconference-2024/README.md

 This is a [py2app](https://py2app.readthedocs.io/en/latest/) application you can use to fix some common macOS problems.
 Follow this [insructions](#how-to-build) to build and run it.

-> NOTE: this heavily depends on Yandex Popup that can be found [here](https://github.com/ya-appleinfra/yandex-popup)
+> NOTE: this tool heavily depends on Yandex Popup that can be found [here](https://github.com/ya-appleinfra/yandex-popup)

 These problems are detected by the app and fixed automatically: